cdt4/Chat-gpt-prompts/README.md

 Paste it into ChatGPT and watch it work

+obviously the newer the prompt the better it is

 ## Contributing

 Got a prompt that works really well?
 Feel free to open a pull request and add it!